SnapperGee/password-generator/README.md

 ### Known Bugs

-- When testing locally on my machine, certain states of the checkboxes, create button, and the range scale slider and options dropdown being synced up.
+- When the page is refreshed, the states of the checkboxes, create button, range scale slider and options dropdown get out of sync until they're interacted with by the user.

 ### Proposals